kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Caveats and tricks with Gaussian processes
 -------------------------------------------

-One fact that one needs to keep in mind is that :math:`\epsilon`-PAL will not work if the predictive variance does not make sense, for example, when the model is overconfident.
-An example of the predictions of an overconfident model, due to a training set that excludes a part of design space, is shown in the figure below
+One caveat to keep in mind is that :math:`\epsilon`-PAL will not work if the predictive variance does not make sense.
+For example, when the model is overconfident and the uncertainties for the training set is significantly lower than those for the predicted set.
+In this case, PyPAL will untimely, and often incorrectly, label the design points.
+An example situation where the predictions for an overconfident model due to a training set that excludes a part of design space is shown in the figure below

 .. image:: _static/overconfident_model.png
   :width: 600
   :alt: Example of the predictions of an overconfident GPR model

 This problem is exacerbated in conjunction with :math:`\beta_\mathrm{scale} < 1`.
-To make your model more robust you can try:
+To make the model more robust we suggest trying:

 - to set reasonable bounds on the length scale parameters
 - to increase the regularization parameter/noise kernel (:code:`alpha` in :code:`sklearn`)
 - to increase the number of data points, especially the coverage of the design space
-- `to use a kernel that suits your problem <https://www.cs.toronto.edu/~duvenaud/cookbook/>`_
+- `to use a kernel that suits the problem <https://www.cs.toronto.edu/~duvenaud/cookbook/>`_
 - to turn off ARD.
 Automatic relevance determination (ARD) might increase the predictive performance, but also makes the model more prone to overfitting

-We also recommend to cross-validate your Gaussian process model and to check that the predicted variances make sense.
+We also recommend to cross-validate the Gaussian process models and to check that the predicted variances make sense.
+When performing cross-validation, make sure that the index provided to PyPAL is the same size as the cross-validation folds.
-By default, the code will run a simple cross-validation only on the first iteration and warn if the mean absolute error is above the mean standard deviation.
+By default, the code will run a simple cross-validation only on the first iteration and provide a warning if the mean absolute error is above the mean standard deviation.
 The warning will look something like

 .. code-block::